Stardoll: Glorious Games

-Glorious Games Group AB started in 2005; back when the company was known as "Stardoll AB" and focused on one single product: Stardoll.com.
+Glorious Games Group AB started in 2005 when the company was known as "Stardoll AB" and focused on one single product: Stardoll.com.
 Glorious Games is focused on creating games for young women, an audience usually overlooked by the gaming industry.

-Led by CEO Thomas Lindgren, Glorious Games has expanded its offerings by creating two mobile apps: Stardoll Stylista and Clique, a social marketplace.
+Led by CEO Thomas Lindgren, Glorious Games expanded its offerings by creating three mobile apps: Stardoll Stylista, Fashion Inc., and Clique, a social marketplace.
+Two mobile and tablet versions of Stardoll were previously available on Apple iOS and Android: Stardoll Access, and Stardoll - Fame Fashion & Friends.
+Support for the apps has since ended.

 Stardoll Stylista

-Launched in 2016, Stardoll Stylista is a mobile app available for both iOS and Android.
-The game allows users to create and customize an avatar using beauty and fashion options.
-The avatar then follows a career track to become a world-famous stylist by styling friends' and other players' avatars for various social and career events.
-Users also vote on various beauty and fashion looks by submitting their avatar to a daily competition.
+Launched in 2016, Stardoll Stylista was a mobile app available for both iOS and Android.
+The game allowed users to create and customize an avatar using beauty and fashion options.
+The avatar then followed a career track to become a world-famous stylist by styling friends' and other players' avatars for various social and career events.
+Users also voted on various beauty and fashion looks by submitting their avatar to a daily competition.

-The game is free to play but offers in-app purchases.
+The game was free to play but offered in-app purchases.
+Support for the game has since ended.

+Fashion Inc.

+Fashion Inc. was a mobile app available for both iOS.
+Players created and operated their own fashion house, making important decisions regarding design, tailor, and marketing.
+Support for the game has since ended.

 Clique

-Clique is an app and website offering social fashion resale released by Glorious Games.
+Clique was an app and website offering social fashion resale released by Glorious Games.

-Clique connects users with similar fashion interests and allows them to create cliques, member groups for buyers and sellers interested in similar styles or fashions.
-Users can create and lead a Clique group and receive a percentage of items sold within their group.
-The system is designed to offer sales incentives and the potential for micro business development to active users.
+Clique connected users with similar fashion interests and allowed them to create cliques, member groups for buyers and sellers interested in similar styles or fashions.
+Users could create and lead a Clique group and receive a percentage of items sold within their group.
+The system was designed to offer sales incentives and the potential for micro business development to active users.
+Support for the game has since ended.